joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 hash map of parameters that can be used to customize the read.
 In many cases `params` will be empty.

-Enter the following into your Figwheel REPL:
+Enter the following at the Figwheel REPL:

 ```cljs
 (defn read